caizhitan/RSDE_CalculatorDemo/README.md

 ## Functionality

+### Authentication:
+- Users can securely log in using MSAL ([Microsoft Authentication Library](https://learn.microsoft.com/en-us/entra/identity-platform/msal-overview)).

+### Admin Features:
+- Admins have the capability to upload files.
+These files become available for all users to view and download, facilitating easy sharing and access to resources.

+### General User Features:
+- Both admins and users have access to calculator features, providing essential tools directly within the application.

 ## Demo of RSDE Portal
 > [!IMPORTANT]
 > This is a `demo-branch` so it does not have all features/functionalities from Production.
+However examples below will mimick `Production` scenarios.

-### File Viewer
+### Admin Features

 The Admin is able to upload files onto the portal for all other users and admins to view[^1].

 ### Calculator